microsoft/vscode-docs/docs/getstarted/settings.md

 // Update

 // Configure whether you receive automatic updates from an update channel.
 Requires a restart after change.
 The updates are fetched from a Microsoft online service.
+  //  - none: Disable updates.
+  //  - manual: Disable automatic update checks.
+  //  - default: Enable automatic update checks.
   "update.channel": "default",

   // Enables Windows background updates.
 The updates are fetched from a Microsoft online service.